 1 Winning Criteria #1 - Betting the Maximum on Each Spin

-As for the winning criteria, these differ vastly between progressive slots.
-Some games require players to wager the maximum amount allowed per spin to qualify for winning.
-In others, betting the maximum is not a requirement, but the odds of winning the jackpots increase proportionately to your bet size.
+Winning criteria vary greatly among progressive slots.
+Some games require players to wager the maximum amount allowed per spin to qualify for the jackpot.
+In others, betting the maximum is not mandatory, but the odds of winning increase in proportion to your bet size.
 In other words, the larger your wager, the better your chances of scooping the pot.

 2Winning Criteria #2 - Aligning Special Symbols on the Reels

-Some progressive jackpots are symbol-driven in the sense that players must land a combination of rare symbols to collect the pot or trigger the bonus jackpot game.
-Such is the case in Playtech’s famed Jackpot Giant slot where five wild icons must appear simultaneously on the first payline to award the biggest prize.
+Some progressive jackpots are symbol-driven, requiring players to land a combination of rare symbols to collect the pot or trigger the bonus jackpot game.
+Playtech’s famed Jackpot Giant slot works this way, with five wild icons needing to appear simultaneously on the first payline to award the biggest prize.

 3Winning Criteria #3 - The Jackpot Can Drop Randomly Even on Losing Spins

-Let’s use another example from the Playtech progressive suite.
-The slots from the studio’s Age of the Gods series are linked to a four-level jackpot system, with each of the four progressive pots landing at random.
-Players do not need to form a particular symbol combination to trigger a progressive prize.
-They can win a jackpot even on spins that result in no wins within the main game.
-Furthermore, one’s bet size is irrelevant although your chances decrease if you bet small.
+Let’s take another example from Playtech’s progressive suite.
+The slots in the studio’s Age of the Gods series are linked to a four-level jackpot system, with each pot landing at random.
+Players do not need to land a specific symbol combination to trigger a jackpot.
+They can win even on spins that produce no wins in the base game.
+Bet size is technically irrelevant, although your chances decrease if you wager small.

 Things to Keep in Mind before Playing Progressive Slots